JulioCesar-X/first-portfolio/README.md

 # first-portfolio
-First personal portfolio made only with HTMLand CSS, a more informal portfolio to train Flexbox and Bootstrap concepts
+First personal portfolio made only with HTML and CSS, a more informal portfolio to train Flexbox and Bootstrap concepts